anne-gcd/MTG-Link/README.md

 You can test the installation of MTG-Link with the script `test.py` located in the `test/` directory, that runs MTG-Link on several test datasets, .
 Please run the following command to try out MTG-Link on these datasets:
 ```
-# Before running the tests, activate the conda environment containing the external dependencies or the MTG-Link bioconda package (called 'mtglink' in the example below)
-conda activate mtglink
 cd test/
 ./test.py
 ```
-In total, there are 8 tests.
 To make sure MTG-Link is running properly, all tests should "Pass".
 If at least one test "Fail", either MTG-Link is not installed properly or there is an unsolved issue in the code.
 In this case, please use the [issue form](https://github.com/anne-gcd/MTG-Link/issues) of GitHub.